Milagro (The X-Files): Plot

 Scully later runs into the author at a church.
 He admits sending Scully the pendant and discusses with her the Sacred Heart of Jesus.
 She leaves, visibly shaken.
 Scully meets Mulder and relays her most recent encounter with the writer to Mulder.
 Later, Padgett woos Scully into his apartment with more character revelations.
 Mulder bursts in and arrests him based on accurate descriptions of the case murders in his novel, which he secretly read after discovering it in the mail.
 While Padgett is in custody, Maggie is murdered in the same fashion as Kevin.
 This establishes a de facto alibi for the author.
 Lacking concrete and connective evidence to the murders, and hoping Padgett might lead them to his partner in crime, Mulder releases Padgett from custody.

 Back at his apartment, Padgett converses with the killer from his book, a deceased Brazilian surgeon named Ken Naciamento (Nestor Serrano).
 It is revealed that through some sort of psychic connection, Padgett's Naciamento has come back to life and has been removing hearts from victims.
 The two discuss motivations for the killings.
 Realizing that his novel prognosticates Scully's murder, Padgett heads to the incinerator to destroy his novel.
 Mulder intercepts him, thinking Padgett is instead simply destroying incriminatory evidence.
 Meanwhile, Naciamento accosts Scully.
 After hearing gunshots, Mulder runs toward his apartment and finds Scully on the ground, covered in blood but alive.
 The episode closes with a voice-over from the author, explaining his final actions.
-The stranger lies stricken on the basement floor in front of the incinerator, his beating heart in hand, having "... given what he could not receive".
+Padgett lies on the basement floor in front of the incinerator, his beating heart in hand, having "... given what he could not receive".